 Fisheries Interest Relief Program

-The new ‘term debt’ interest relief program will provide assistance to PEI fish harvesters.
-This new interest relief program will provide relief for qualified applicants that meet the eligibility noted below, and demonstrate a minimum 30% decrease in fish-related revenues for the 2020 fishing season (12 months of interest relief).
-Additionally, clients that currently have their debt with Finance PEI will be eligible to defer their principal payments for the same 12 month period (May 1st, 2020 – April 30th, 2021).
+The ‘term debt’ interest relief program will provide assistance to PEI fish harvesters.
+This new interest relief program will provide relief for qualified applicants that meet the eligibility noted below.
+Additionally, clients that currently have their debt with Finance PEI will be eligible to defer their principal payments for a 12 month period (May 1st, 2020 – April 30th, 2021) upon request.

 The total obligation of the Government of Prince Edward Island under the Fisheries Interest Relief program will not exceed twelve million, five hundred thousand dollars ($12,500,000).
 The Government of Prince Edward Island reserves the right to pro-rate payments at any point during the program should the total interest rebate/claims from the cumulative fishers exceed twelve million, five hundred thousand dollar ($12,500,000).

-Eligible applicants must be a PEI Resident (supported by 2018 personal tax returns if required) and must also demonstrate its operations are on PEI and within one of the following sectors:
+Eligible applicants must be a PEI Resident (supported by 2018 or 2019 personal tax returns) and must also demonstrate its operations are on PEI and within one of the following sectors:

 - Rock crab;